Colorado Inspection Hours // Open 7 Days A Week 5am-7pm

 • Smoke and fire damage (including wildfire)

-• Lead (Also available for in-field service at $99 for 3 random room wall plus 2 random plumbing pipes samples)
+• Lead (Also available for in-field service with 3 random room wall plus 2 random plumbing pipes samples)

 • Custom (Please contact us for unknown material and additional specialty environmental testing services.)